 Memorial Day weekend - from the east coast of Virginia Beach, VA to the western part of Virginia at Roanoke - was a time of celebration and relaxation for many, but for the families and friends of ten people who died in automobile accidents over the holiday, it was a time of mourning.

-According to The Roanoke Times, Virginia roads saw ten deaths over the holiday weekend-six car accidents, three motorcycle accidents, and one pedestrian accident.
-Failure to wear a seat belt was a factor in six of the crashes, reports the Times.
+Virginia roads saw ten deaths over the holiday weekend-six car accidents, three motorcycle accidents, and one pedestrian accident.
+Failure to wear a seat belt was a factor in six of the crashes.

 We sympathize with families of the victims and send out deepest condolences out to them.
 It is never easy to lose a loved one, especially in the sudden and unexpected manner of automobile accidents.